Friday 11th March 2016: Phil Beer is one of the most popular ambassadors for acoustic roots music.

 Phil, who also has his own Phil Beer Band, famously guested on the Rolling Stones Steel Wheels album and Steve Harley’s Poetic Justice.

 As a composer, Phil has written many numbers including the stunning instrumental The Falmouth Packet for SoH’s album Witness.

 As a solo artist he released Rhythm Methodist in 2004, a double album of songs and instrumentals (re-released on the Talking Elephant label this year).
 He ran the Show of Hands Riverside studio until 2011 when he moved to a residential setting in order to concentrate on editing a series of solo and band albums for release later in 2014, the first of which being a double live album.

-The entrance fee for the evening were £14 for members and £15 for non-members.
+The entrance fee for the evening will be £14 for members and £15 for non-members.

 Based in the Sketchley Meadows Business Park, Hinckley ACT is a high quality music venue that offers an informal and intimate atmosphere for concerts and for the monthly club nights, where musicians can come along and ‘take the stage.’
 Established by company chairman, Keith London, on the premises of his firm Advanced Carbide Tooling (A.C.T.), the venue provides full stage and seating facilities, plus top quality sound and lighting equipment.

 There is a licensed bar and ample free car parking.